• Feb 21, 2025

 Best time to visit: September to May

-Things to do: visit Sydney Point, enjoy strawberry treats, and pide amusement park rides.
+Things to do: visit Sydney Point, enjoy strawberry treats, and ride amusement park rides.

 10. Aizawl, Mizoram

 Aizawl is the largest city and capital of the state of Mizoram.
-It is home to many government offices and is a center of Mizo culture.
-This place is also famous for its different and beautiful handicrafts and for its culture and screen atmosphere.
+It is home to many government offices and is a centre of Mizo culture.
+This place is also famous for its diverse and beautiful handicrafts, as well as its culture and scenic atmosphere.

 Top Attractions: Solomon's Temple, Durtlang Hills, Reiek Hills